What is Pravastatin?

 Can you drink alcohol while taking Pravastatin?

-Preferably you would want to limit in take as it can increase the risk of liver problems.
-Side effects, in particular liver problems will be discussed later in this video.
+Preferably you would want to limit intake as it can increase the risk of liver problems.
+Side effects, in particular liver problems will be discussed later in this article.

 What should you NOT take with Pravastatin?